When the pressure mounts in your personal life, it’s tempting to use a business loan to clear your debts. But is that a good idea?

 Here’s how it works.

 As a director or owner of the company, you pay yourself a salary.
 However, you can’t just withdraw funds from a company bank account for personal use.
-You have to use that money for the business.
+If companies lend funds to directors or shareholders, a formal loan agreement must be in place, specifying the loan amount, interest rate, and repayment terms.
 The money the business takes in belongs to the corporation – the legal entity you created – not you.

 How does this affect you when you ask for a business loan?